dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3295: Embrace culture diversity to build a fair society.
+### T3295: Strive to appreciate cultural diversity and build an inclusive society.

 |Support|
 |---|